toast92/print-dot-com/README.md

 - Next step is to go over the data for the products and display it on the views I created per product.
 - I added a v-select where I go over all the properties of a product and display the title of the property as the label and the names of the options as the item titles.
 - I wrapped the v-select in a form and display the selected values underneath it.
+- I added validation to the form
+- I struggled setting up unit tests with vuetify and started regretting my decision to use it :(
+- Fixed Typescript implementation as it was a bit overcomplicated and some interfaces were not needed.

 ## Next steps
 Here I define some things I thought of doing, but ran out of time for.

+- Validate if choices are possible using the excludes property
 - The routing is dynamic by using a `:type`.
 Navigating to a `:type` we do not have a JSON for shows an error page, but the page does not provide a way forward for the user.
 Ideally I want to redirect the user to a page I know exists.
+- Unit tests

 ## Learnings
 I always try to consiously reflect on my work and projects.
 Below there is a list of things that could/should have gone better, at the risk of casting a shade on my own assignment.

 - I should have taken better care of my TypeScript implementations along te way.
 I felt quite time-pressure so I cut some corners, for those corners to only come back and bite me.
 By having to fix up my TypeScript later on in the project I got none of the benefits of it as I barely iterated after the fixes, while fixing it took quite some effort.
+- I should not have used Vuetify as it brought some complications to my setup of tests which cost me a lot of time.
+Eventually I gave up on them because of that and decided to spend the rest of my time improving what I had and fixing my Typescript implementation.